 The combination of strawberry and rhubarb is a classic for good reason: the sweet, juicy strawberries are perfectly balanced by the tart rhubarb.
 Our version features a crumb crust on top, which works well with a very juicy fruit filling such as this one, as a traditional pie crust topping would get soggy.
-The crumb also provides crunchy textural contrast to the soft fruit inside.–Sam Mogannam
+The crumb also provides crunchy textural contrast to the soft fruit inside.
+Originally published May 24, 2012.–Sam Mogannam

 LC Penchants & Proclivities Note